 - October 26, 2017

-The IRS considers the married taxpayers, whether they are married legally under the state law, live together under state recognized law marriage or they are separated but have no separate maintenance or final divorce as of the end of the tax year.
-Filing the tax separately after marriage is increased, where the partners reported individual income and their individual expenses on their tax returns.
-They need to accept either itemizing the expenses or to use the standard deduction.
-When filing separately, the similar incomes, medical expenses or miscellaneous deductions saved their taxes to a great extent.
+The IRS considers the married taxpayers, whether they are married legally under the state law, live together under state-recognized law marriage, or are separated but have no separate maintenance or final divorce as of the end of the tax year.
+Filing the tax separately after marriage is increased, where the partners report individual income and their individual expenses on their tax returns.
+They need to accept either itemizing the expenses or using the standard deduction.
+When filing separately, similar incomes, medical expenses, or miscellaneous deductions saved their taxes to a great extent.

 Filing separately with related incomes